‘Young And The Restless’ Spoilers For Next Two Weeks: Billy Tries To Make Up With Phyllis, Vicky’s Bold Move

 Victoria Makes A Bold Move

-With Victor still reeling under the impact of Zack’s sex rig scandal, Victoria (Amelia Heinle) takes it upon herself to make a bold business move.
+With Victor still reeling under the impact of Zack’s sex ring scandal, Victoria (Amelia Heinle) takes it upon herself to make a bold business move.
 She keeps her fingers crossed that everything goes well.

 Billy Tries To Make Up With Phyllis